hypertrace/hypertrace-docs-website/src/pages/docs/troubleshooting/installation.md

 template: docs
 ---

-## Troubleshooting Installation Issue
-- ### Error: release hypertrace-data-services failed, and has been uninstalled due to atomic being set: timed out waiting for the condition
+- ## Error: release hypertrace-data-services failed, and has been uninstalled due to atomic being set: timed out waiting for the condition
     Installation failed due to timeout.
 May be due to slower connection to pull the hypertrace docker images.
 Increase timeout configuration `INSTALL_TIMEOUT` in `config/hypertrace.properties`

     If the problem persists even after sufficient timeout, check if some services in hung pending state for long.